haddocking/haddock3/docs/continuing_runs.md

 # Continuing and editing runs

-The modularity of HADDOCK3 allows users to take parts of a run and use them as starting points for new runs using different configuration files.
+The modularity of HADDOCK3 allows users to take successful steps (modules) of a workflow as starting points for new runs.
 There are several ways users can continue or expand previous runs.
 The index below lists those possibilities:

 1. Restart a previous run from a given step
 1. Expanding a previous run from a given step